ORTools4MTEX/ORTools/README.md

   - p2c  - one or multiple additional orientation relationship(s) to evaluate
 - Options
   - bins    - number of histogram bins
-  - legend  - legend of ORs to evaluate
+  - legend  - cell array of strings with legend names of ORs to evaluate

 <p align="center">